dmakhun/achievements/README.md

-Training web project for tracking students achievements
+Web-project for awarding points and achievements to participants.